-Think about getting a book on how to make origami characters and include it with a packet of paper to fold.
-Pique their interest by putting a couple origami pieces already folded in the basket.
+Think about getting a book on making origami characters and including it with a packet of paper to fold.
+Pique their interest by putting a couple of origami pieces already folded in the basket.
 Figuring out how to make some of the more intricate folds can entertain kids far longer than devouring a candy egg.

 Pack bubbles.
 There are dozens of different types of bubble blowing kits available, from the traditional to mega-sized bubbles.
 There are even candy bubbles that taste sweet if you pop them with your tongue.
 Remember how much fun it was blowing bubbles on a sunny spring day?
 Share that with your kids.

-A high-tech option people often forget are remote controlled vehicles like cars, helicopters and planes.
-(Age appropriate of course.)
+A high-tech option people often forget are remote-controlled vehicles like cars, helicopters and planes.
+(Age appropriate, of course.)
 Have your kids build obstacle courses and see who can navigate them with the best time.
-Stage races and buy a couple small toy trophies to give to whoever the current champion is.
+Stage races and buy a couple of small toy trophies to give to whoever the current champion is.

 If you can't imagine an Easter basket without plastic eggs in it, make it a silly putty egg.
 Be sure to include a copy of the Sunday color comics newspaper and show them how to transfer images.

 Even the Easter basket itself can be replaced.
 A fishbowl filled with some of the things they need to start an aquarium and a gift certificate so you can go together to pick out the rest.
 They'll learn the value of the certificate, how to budget for what they want and how to take care of someone other than themselves.
 Or maybe a gardening basket that includes seeds, tools, a watering can and gloves so they can learn where vegetables come from.
 I still remember how good the first tomato I grew tasted when I bit into it!

 Baskets for bird lovers, budding artists, sports fans and even a sleepover basket, so they have everything they need to spend the night with other family and friends.